yukangZhuu/vision-voice-localization-camera/docs/required_submissions/report.md

 ## B. Human Detection

 ## C. Sound Source (Voice) Localization
 Sound Source (or Voice) Localization is another key technical approach in this project.
-We utilized two algorithms to realize Voice Localization for our device, which are Voice Activity Detection (VAD) and Direction of Arrival (DOA) Estimation.
+To realize Voice Localization for our device, We utilized two algorithms which are Voice Activity Detection (VAD) and Direction of Arrival (DOA) Estimation.
+As shown in Figure 3.4, the microphone data sampled by the Respeaker is sent to Raspberry Pi in the form of 4 channels, these data will first be processed by VAD, which is basically used to classify whether the audio signal is human voice or not.
+Specifically, in our project, only when there are more than 2 channels recognized as voice can this data set of 4 channels be allowed to go to the next step, which is DoA estimation.
+Particularly, DoA in our project is simply implemented by calculating the difference of 4 channels' sound-source-target distance, which is mainly achieved by estimating the time offset difference of the signals from the 4 channels.
+Once we obtain the distance difference, the direction angle can be derived by simple geometry and mathematics.

 <center>
     <img style="border-radius: 0.3125em;